hoehermann/purple-gowhatsapp/README.md

 Known issues:

-* Notification about friendly name is shown every time it is received.
+* If the buddy was not given a local alias, the notification about them changing their friendly name is shown every time it is received.

 Other planned features: